 What is involved?

 Crowning often takes place under anaesthetic.
-Because a crown is about two millimeters thick, we first shave this amount off of the existing tooth to avoid awkward-looking, oversized teeth.
+Because a crown is about two millimeters thick, we first shape the existing tooth to avoid awkward-looking, oversized teeth.
 The tooth is then re-shaped into a form upon which a cap can easily sit.
 The crown is created in our laboratory based on a replica mold of the actual tooth.

 Approximately two weeks later the crown is ready to be affixed and, once we’re satisfied with the “look and feel” of the crown, it’s cemented over the original tooth.